 A Word About Texting Your Buyers

-Text messaging is an increasingly popular (and often preferred) way to stay in touch with buyers once a contract is signed or serious interest is established to keep a conversation going.
+Text messaging is an increasingly popular (and often preferred) way to stay in touch with homebuyers once a contract is signed or serious interest is established to keep a conversation going.
 But it is rarely used as a prospecting tool.

-One-to-one texting is fine as long as you are respecting a prospect’s communication preferences.
+One-to-one texting with your leads is fine as long as you are respecting a prospect’s communication preferences.
 However, by law, you need permission from prospects to send text messages via a mass-marketing tool.
 It’s a tricky business, and it presents a real risk.
 We’ll delve deeper into it in a future issue.

 Put the Work in Now for Long-Term Results

-But it’s incredibly important for builders and salespeople to be disciplined in long-term prospecting.
+But it’s incredibly important for home builders and salespeople to be disciplined in long-term prospecting.
 Realistically, you should be spending about two hours every day on it because the sales are there—you just have to be patient and work for them.

 You can count on your competition giving up on prospecting because it’s easy to let it slide.
 But you can be successful by consistently reaching out and following up with prospects.
 As pastor Craig Groeschel puts it: “Successful people do consistently what others do occasionally.”